govindarajula/cyc-gan/README.md

 * One implementation with pre-initialized weights is also studied to note theat convergence occurs faster.
 * Metrics like IoU score, accuracy, quality etc. have achieved comparable results to the BAIR presentation / model.

-3. Input: The models take a collection of mages from various datasets.
+3. Input: The models take a collection of images from various datasets.

 4. Outputs: An image generated to match the target data, by replicating the style and features of the other data of images.